IBM-Bluemix-Docs/GlobalizationPipeline/index.md

 You can use the {{site.data.keyword.GlobalizationPipeline_short}} service to translate any app deployed and hosted on {{site.data.keyword.Bluemix_notm}}, or unbound to translate apps hosted on other cloud platforms.

 {{site.data.keyword.GlobalizationPipeline_short}} offers both a dashboard interface to manage your app translation and a RESTful API that fully automates the translation process.
-For information about the {{site.data.keyword.GlobalizationPipeline_short}} API, see [API Reference](https://gp-rest.ng.bluemix.net/translate/swagger/index.html){: new_window}.
+For information about the {{site.data.keyword.GlobalizationPipeline_short}} API, see [API Reference](https://gp-rest.ng.bluemix.net/translate/swagger/index.html){: external}.

 ## Choosing a translation plan
 {: #globalizationpipeline_chooseplan}